 Subjects covered by this Practice Note are valued on the Contractors Basis.
-The number and variety of subjects dealt within this Practice Note cover a wide spectrum of types and uses of buildings.
-In order to simplify this list the following groups of subjects have been identified as follows:-
+There are a variety of subjects which cover a wide spectrum of types and uses of buildings.
+In order to simplify this list the following groups of subjects have been identified:-